 By the end of year 4, pupils should be able to recall their multiplication tables up to and including the 12-multiplication table and show precision and fluency in relation to this.
 This will ensure that they are successful in the National Multiplication Check.
 In Lower Key Stage 2. there should continue to be an emphasis on using precise and accurate mathematic vocabulary.

 Upper Key Stage 2 (Year 5 & 6)

 The principle focus of mathematics in Upper Key Stage 2 is to extend and build upon their understanding of the number system and place value.
 They will also improve their understanding of fractions, decimals, percentages and ratio and be able to apply their place value knowledge to do so.
 Pupils should be able to, therefore, solve a wider variety of problems which demand the efficient use of mental and written methods.

 As with KS1 and LKS2, this is evidenced within their maths books through the form of photographs, calculations and reasoning-based problems.
 Maths is taught daily for at least one hour and one registration task must also be centred around mathematical development.

 The firm foundation with number, that they have built across the school, will inform their ability to deal with the introduction of algebra and more complex geometrical problems.
 By the end of Key Stage 2, pupils should be fluent in the written methods for all four of the calculations and be confident in using complex vocabulary.

-Progression in mathematics will be assessed throughout each key stage through a mixture of formative and summative assessment.
-Both forms of assessment will assess the children’s ability to know and apply maths knowledge in the relevant programme of study.
+Progression in mathematics will be assessed throughout each key stage through a mixture of summative and formative assessment:

 - Marking the work produced by the children and providing them with next steps in order to both consolidate and accelerate their learning.